-The Srebrenica-Potočari Memorial Center is an important monument for Bosnia and Herzegovina’s truth and reconciliation efforts.
+The Srebrenica-Potočari Memorial Centre is an important monument for the truth and reconciliation efforts of Bosnia and Herzegovina.
 It has a central role in the commemoration of the victims and in promoting an understanding of the scale and consequences of the Srebrenica genocide of July 1995, especially among the younger generation.
-This unique Memorial Center needs continuous care and attention from domestic and international actors.
+This unique Memorial Centre needs continuous care and attention from domestic and international actors.

-The Memorial Center and victims’ associations welcomed the decision, while political representatives from Republika Srpska expectedly criticized it.
-Srebrenica Victims’ Associations continue calling for marking sites of war atrocities.
+The Memorial Centre and victims’ associations welcomed the decision, while political representatives from the Republika Srpska expectedly criticized it.
+Srebrenica victims’ associations continue to call for the sites of war atrocities to be marked.
 Their initiatives have drawn attention to the problems regarding memorialization generally, which will require a tactful and systematic approach to address the inadequacies of the current legislation and the need to recognize the importance of acknowledging the suffering of the victims wherever it occurred.

-C. Five Objectives and Two Conditions for the Closure of the Office of the High Representative
+C. Five objectives and two conditions for the closure of the Office of the High Representative

-Progress on the Objectives
+Progress on the objectives

-Apart from rapid budget adoptions on various levels, which contribute to the fiscal sustainability and functionality of the country, and the positive developments in Brčko District, little progress has been made in implementing the 5+2 Agenda.
-Bosnia and Herzegovina still faces considerable challenges regarding state and defense property, the rule of law, and various aspects of fiscal sustainability.
-The Office of the High Representative continues to work toward constructive solutions in close cooperation with national and international partners.
+Apart from rapid budget adoptions at various levels, which contribute to the fiscal sustainability and functionality of the country, and the positive developments in Brčko District, little progress has been made in implementing the 5 plus 2 agenda.
+Bosnia and Herzegovina still faces considerable challenges regarding state and defence property, the rule of law and various aspects of fiscal sustainability.
+The Office of the High Representative continues to work towards constructive solutions in close cooperation with national and international partners.

-State and Defense Property
+State and defence property

-During the reporting period, the Government of Republika Srpska has been adopting decisions related to transfers and disposal of State Property in violation of the State Property Disposal Ban.
-These decisions refer to non-prospective defense property, agricultural land, etc. In addition, an analysis of several individual property cases by my Office confirms the systemic, large-scale re-registration of various categories of State and public property as property owned by Republika Srpska.
-Similar decisions allocating and disposing of State Property have also been identified in several municipalities in the Federation of Bosnia and Herzegovina.
+During the reporting period, the Government of the Republika Srpska has been adopting decisions relating to transfers and disposal of State property, in violation of the State Property Disposal Ban.
+These decisions refer to non-prospective defence property, agricultural land, etc. In addition, an analysis of several individual property cases by my Office confirms the systemic, large-scale reregistration of various categories of State and public property as property owned by the Republika Srpska.
+Similar decisions allocating and disposing of State property have also been identified in several municipalities in the Federation of Bosnia and Herzegovina.

-On 27 February this year, after the adoption of a new Law on Immovable Property Used for the Functioning of Public Authority by Republika Srpska, I enacted a Notice on the Application of my Order of 12 April 2022 to the new law, as described in paragraphs 35-41 of this report.
+On 27 February 2023, after the adoption of the new Law on Immovable Property Used for the Functioning of Public Authority by the Republika Srpska, I enacted a notice on the application of my order of 12 April 2022 to the new law, as described in paragraphs 27–33 of the present report.

-Following the adoption of the decision by the Constitutional Court of BiH on the interim measure, the application of the High Representative’s Order of 12 April 2022 to suspend the new Law of Republika Srpska ceased, in accordance with Article 1 of the HR’s Notice of 27 February 2023.
-However, Article 2 of the High Representative’s Notice of 27 February 2023 continues to be in force.
-It provides, “The High Representative reserves the right to further extend the application of the Order of 12 April 2022 to suspend any future legislation or other legal act that unilaterally regulates State Property assets in a manner that the High Representative considers as precluding an acceptable and sustainable resolution of the issue of State Property.”
+Following the adoption of the decision by the Constitutional Court of Bosnia and Herzegovina on the interim measure, the application of the High Representative’s Order of 12 April 2022 to suspend the new Law of the Republika Srpska ceased, in accordance with article 1 of the High Representative’s Notice of 27 February 2023.
+However, article 2 of the High Representative’s Notice of 27 February 2023 continues to be in force.
+It provides that “the High Representative reserves the right to further extend the application of the Order of 12 April 2022 to suspend any future legislation or other legal act that unilaterally regulates State Property assets in a manner that the High Representative considers as precluding an acceptable and sustainable resolution of the issue of State Property.”